-Question 4: What should you do if the data disk is overloaded?You might encounter situations where you fill up the data disk.
-You can’t really continue to do anything if it’s overloaded.
-What you would do in this situation is to apply what is known as a soft link.
-These links create a location where you are able to store your .frm and .idb files - and that is exactly what you should do.
+What you need to know during this SQL interview question is that in this situation is to apply what is known as a soft link.
+These links create a location where you can store your .frm and .idb files - and that is exactly what you should do.
 This will resolve the overload problem.

 This keyword can be used on multiple platforms, but it might vary a little.
 Since you are most likely to get some SQL Server interview questions, let me just tell you - the replacement for the “auto increment” command in SQL Server is “identity”.

-The most basic MySQL is actually made up of three main components - query optimizer, connection manager and pluggable engines.
+The most basic MySQL is made up of three main components - query optimizer, connection manager and pluggable engines.

 Question 7: Create an empty table from an existing one.